The Platinum Group Metals

 Our choice for jewellery making is always to use recycled PGMs.
 As you read on it’ll become obvious why that is.

-Fair Trade PGMs aren’t really a thing
+Fair-mined PGMs aren’t really a thing

-Fair Trade platinum made a brief appearance around 2012/13 when it was marketed by the Fairtrade Foundation in the UK.
+Fair-mined platinum made a brief appearance around 2012/13 when it was marketed by the Fairtrade Foundation in the UK.
 The metal being sourced from Oro Verde Corporation (Columbia) where it was produced as a by-product of their gold mining operations.

 Since then it has essentially disappeared from the market.

-Why no Fair Trade PGMs?
+Why no Fair-mined PGMs?

-Fair Trade in the mining sector, be that for diamonds, gemstones or precious metals, almost always relates to Artisanal Small-scale Mining operations (ASMs) in developing nations.
+Fair-mined in the mining sector, be that for diamonds, gemstones or precious metals, almost always relates to Artisanal Small-scale Mining operations (ASMs) in developing nations.
 Exploitation of miners, criminal activity, adverse health outcomes, child labour and unsafe working conditions are major problems.

 For sure gold, diamonds and gemstones are hard work to recover.
 But PGMs are considerably more difficult to extract from ore-bearing deposits because of their chemical properties.